lara-martin/interactive-fiction-class/homeworks/project/project-final.md

 Note that at this stage the questions below are *guiding* questions.
 Do not include the questions themselves in your paper and make sure that what you write in each section builds to be one cohesive section.
 Your content in each section should contain information beyond these questions as well.
 </div>

-Discussion and Conclusion sections will be added in the final deliverable.
+Your paper should have the following components, in order:

 1. __Title__: What are you calling your study?
-1. __Abstract__: A high-level
+2. __Abstract__: A high-level overview of the paper and what people should take away from it if they aren't reading the whole thing.
-2. __Introduction__: What research question(s) or problem are you trying to solve?
+3. __Introduction__: What research question(s) or problem are you trying to solve?
+(Start numbering sections from here.)
 <div class="alert alert-warning" markdown="1">
 <b>Science 101</b><br>
 A *research question* should be **something that can be proved true or false.** An example of a *bad* research question might be "Which dog is the best dog?" because it cannot be rejected (i.e., null hypothesis). <br> A *better* way to rephrase this---by potentially looking at the same problem---would be to ask "Is Pharaoh a good dog?".
 This can then be tested.
 You just need to define how to measure "goodness" in this case.
 </div>
   - Why this it worth researching?
   - What contributions does this work make? (i.e., What are you doing that's novel?)
 You might have to compare to other research.
-3. __Related Work__: What previous research has been done on this research question?
+4. __Related Work__: What previous research has been done on this research question?
   - I want you to do a deeper dive of the related work now.
 Find *at least five more papers* to add to the narrative you've written so far.
-4. __Methods__: What are you doing or making to address your research question(s)?
+5. __Methods__: What are you doing or making to address your research question(s)?
   - If you are using any datasets, does the needed data already exist?
 If so, how much data is available?
 What does the data look like?
 If you are just using a few examples for few-shot prompting, how did you select those?
   - Describe your solution to the problem/research question.
 What model(s) are you using?
 If you are using few- or zero-shot prompting, what do your prompts look like?
 5. __Evaluation__: *Renamed from Experiments section* What experiments will you be running?